-The Board is mindful of the dual role of Chairman and Managing Director ("MD") held by Mr. Loh Boon Ginn due to resignation of Datuk Cheng Lai Hock on 30 April 2020 and is of the view that there are sufficient experienced and independent-minded Directors on the Board to provide sufficient check and balance.
+The Board is mindful of the dual role of Chairman and Managing Director ("MD") held by Mr. Loh Boon Ginn and is of the view that there are sufficient experienced and independent-minded Directors on the Board to provide sufficient check and balance.
 This allows for effective oversight of the Management as well as to support objective and independent deliberation, review and decision making.